 If you’re not familiar yet with UberPOOL or Lyft Line, you can read more here, but basically UberPOOL and Lyft Line allow passengers to request a shared ride, which means they’ll share the ride with another passenger or two heading in the same direction.
 This saves the passengers money because they’re carpooling.
 For drivers, it’s another story.

 UZURV: Created by drivers, for drivers.Easily accept reservation requests, create an individual profile and market your independent contractor business to existing and potential riders.
 Sign up today!

 Harry here.
-Today, senior RSG contributor John Ince takes a look at an interesting analysis of the food delivery space, a new partnership between a community college and Uber and another Uber lawsuit.
+Today, senior RSG contributor John Ince takes a look at Massachusetts’ new stricter background check laws, a new round of fundraising for Lyft and more.

 Harry here.
 Today senior RSG contributor John Ince takes a look at an in-depth post from the New York Times about the psychological tricks Uber uses to push its drivers.
 Companies have been using tricks like this for years to try and motivate their workers to do more with less, but it seems to be a bigger issue with Uber since they aren’t paying drivers like employees.
 What do you think?